 Conclusion (of sorts)

-‘I have chosen to investigate the relationship between ___ and ___ since I believe that proving a positive correlation would have serious implications for ___, and that carrying out further qualitative research in this area will be integral to improving understanding.
-After having identified the limitations of previous studies in this field, I have worked on producing a methodology that will avoid these same pitfalls, and predict that the research will portray a strong enough relationship between the two factors to encourage further scholarship.’
+"I have chosen to investigate the relationship between ___ and ___ since I believe that proving a positive correlation would have serious implications for ___, and that carrying out further qualitative research in this area will be integral to improving understanding.
+After having identified the limitations of previous studies in this field, I have worked on producing a methodology that will avoid these same pitfalls, and predict that the research will portray a strong enough relationship between the two factors to encourage further scholarship."

 Ethics, ethics, ethics...

+Keep it confidential.
 Confidentiality and anonymity are central to research participation, and it is your duty as a researcher to do everything in your power to ensure that your participants can not be identified within your work and that their information is protected and/or encrypted whilst in your possession.
 Using pseudonyms such as ‘Person A’ and ‘Person B’ can be helpful in writing up and labelling your transcripts.

 What should I do differently when writing a postgraduate proposal?

-When writing a PhD thesis proposal, however, you must remember that you are now expected to do more than simply regurgitate the theories and studies of others.
-You are now required to show that you are able to adequately extend the existing literature, rather than simply interpret and criticise it.
+When writing a PhD thesis proposal however, you must remember that you are now expected to do more than simply regurgitate the theories and studies of others.
+You are required to show that you are able to adequately extend the existing literature, as well as interpret and criticise it.
 This may mean that you spend a lot longer searching for a topic, as you will want to identify a concept that still has room for exploration.

 - As a PhD research proposal is usually submitted directly to your department of choice, you should make clear your reasons for choosing that particular university over other competitors.
 Does this department have a history of research in the specific area you are writing in?
 Is there a research grant you are hoping to apply for?

 - Within your methodology section, it is important to include a description of the research techniques that you are planning to use.
 Are these ‘new’?
 Or have they been used effectively in similar studies previously?

-Again, be sure to follow any departmental guidance in terms of word count, and if you are applying for a research grant be sure to relate everything back to the aims and objectives outlined within the accompanying details.
+Tip: be sure to follow any departmental guidance in terms of word count, and if you are applying for a research grant be sure to relate everything back to the aims and objectives outlined within the accompanying details.